rheajt/100-days-of-code/README.md

 **Today's Progress:** I got the tribute page loading data from the form.

 **Tomorrow!** Keep working with types, interfaces, enums.
 Break them into their own definitions file to make things more readable.
 What are generics in Typescript?
 Find out!

+### Day 3: January 18, 2019

+**Today's Progress:** Started to break some of the functionality for apps script into class files. **Major** revelation was that the file **CANNOT** have the same name that the class itself has.
+This caused a headscratcher for me.

+**Tomorrow:** Break the rest of the pages into their own classes that extend from a base class.
+Better understanding of types, interfaces, etc.